Connect with us

 3. Wood Treatments

 Various treatments are applied to wood to preserve it and increase its life span.
-Most of the chemicals used in wood treatment are water soluble.
+Most of the chemicals used in the wood treatment are water-soluble.

 Creosotes are applied to wood as preservatives to prevent rot and they come in a variety of types depending on the material used to produce them such as wood tar creosote, coal tar creosote, oil tar creosote, and water gas tar creosote.